Commercial Building Details

 OUE Bayfront is strategically located in Central Business District.
 It is within walking distance to Raffles Mrt station.
 Other nearby Mrt stations are Marina Bay and Downtown stations.
 For vehicle owners, driving from here to the vibrant Orchard Road shopping district takes below 10 minutes.
 Major expressways such as CTE and ECP allow drivers easy access to any part of Singapore.

-The nearest supermarkets are Sheng Siong Supermarket at Chin Swee Road, Cold Storage at China Square Central and Market Place Supermarket at Raffles City Shopping Centre.
-For medical consult, you can go to General Practitioner clinics in the area, Outram Polyclinic, National Heart Centre, Singapore National Eye Centre and Singapore General Hospital.
+Supermarkets: The nearest supermarkets are Sheng Siong Supermarket at Chin Swee Road, Cold Storage at China Square Central and Market Place Supermarket at Raffles City Shopping Centre.

-The nearest educational institutions are Outram Secondary School and Singapore Management University.
+Education: The nearest educational institutions are Outram Secondary School, Duke NUS Medical School and Singapore Management University.

 OUE Bayfront is destined to be an important connection between the existing CBD and the new downtown.
-It is definitely a highly sought after commercial building due to its strategic location and the myriad of facilities that is nearby.
+It is definitely a highly sought after commercial building due to its strategic location and the myriad of facilities in-house and nearby.
 For more details, please contact the relevant personnel.

 Did You Know?